Mr Christopher Keneally

 School of Biological Sciences

-I am a microbial ecologist based in the Freshwater & Ecophysiology Lab, interested in how microbes influence human, animal, and ecosystem health through their central roles in the environment.
+I am an aquatic microbial ecologist interested in how microbes influence human, animal, and ecosystem health through their central roles in the environment.
+My research explores microbial community dynamics in diverse ecosystems (from clinical contexts to the natural environment).

 Current Research Themes